thomasdondorf/puppeteer-cluster/README.md

 ## Debugging

 Try to checkout the [puppeteer debugging tips](https://github.com/GoogleChrome/puppeteer#debugging-tips) first.
-Your problem might not be related to `puppeteer-cluster`, but `puppteer` itself.
+Your problem might not be related to `puppeteer-cluster`, but `puppeteer` itself.
 Additionally, you can enable verbose logging to see which data is consumed by which worker and some other cluster information.
 Set the DEBUG environment variable to `puppeteer-cluster:*`.
 See an example below or checkout the [debug docs](https://github.com/visionmedia/debug#windows-command-prompt-notes) for more information.

 ```bash
 # Linux